 - No animals allowed except for official service animals.

-- Behavioral Health Unit (2E and 1W only).
+- Behavioral Health Units (2E and 1W only).

-- No children under the age of 16 (unless extraordinary circumstances).
+- No children visiting under the age of 16 (unless extraordinary circumstances).